3 Sources

 2

 .
-The new model promises improved token efficiencies and introduces a Tool Search system that allows models to seek out tool definitions as needed, making outcomes faster and cheaper.
-OpenAI has also implemented new safety evaluation protocols to test the chain-of-thought reasoning of models, aiming to reduce deception levels2
+The new model promises improved token efficiency, solving problems with significantly fewer tokens than predecessors.
+OpenAI has introduced a new Tool Search system that allows models to seek out tool definitions as required, making outcomes faster and cheaper.
+The company has also implemented a new safety evaluation to test the chain-of-thought of models, potentially reducing deception levels.
+This suggests OpenAI may be consolidating efforts toward enterprise business as a path to profitability, rather than spreading resources across consumer commerce experiments.
+With 700 million active weekly users still using ChatGPT for product recommendations1

 Navi